dotb/SQLayout/README.md

 **Laying out a child within a parent**

 Consider a parent UIView and child UIView.
-If you wanted to place the child at the top centre of the parent, with a size of 100x100 pixels, and 20 pixels of padding between the top of the parent and the top of the child, you could use the following:
+If you wanted to place the child at the top centre of the parent, with a size of 100x100 pixels, and 20 pixels of padding between the top of the parent and the top of the child, you could use the following.

+Swift:

+    SQLayout.layoutView(child, relativeToView:parent, placement:SQPlace.Within, alignment: SQAlign.Top | SQAlign.HCenter, withWidth:100 withHeight:100, withPadding:SQPaddingMake(20, 20, 20, 20))

+Objective-C:

     [SQLayout layoutView:child relativeToView:parent
         placement:SQPlaceWithin alignment:SQAlignTop | SQAlignHCenter